 Can I apply for an apprenticeship before I have found an employer to take me on?

 Yes, you can, then as soon as you are able to find an employer you should notify the Admissions Team so that the procedures can be put in place for you to start your apprenticeship.
+Until you have found an employer, you will not be able to start your studies.

 How can I find apprenticeship opportunities?